FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

 # Build the first blockchain application

-In this chapter we will introduce a whole process of business application scenario development based on FISCO BCOS blockchain.
+This chapter will introduce a whole process of business application scenario development based on FISCO BCOS blockchain.
 The introduce includes business scenario analysis, contract design implementation, contract compilation, and blockchain development.
 Finally, we introduce an application module implementation which is to implement calling access to the contract on blockchain through the Web3SDK we provide.

 This tutorial requires user to be familiar with the Linux operating environment, has the basic skills of Java development, is able to use the Gradle tool, and is familiar with [Solidity syntax](https://solidity.readthedocs.io/en/latest/).
 Through the tutorial, you will learn the following: